 Grease is the word.
 Whether you're frying up a pan of bacon or sautéing veggies in olive oil, grease splatter abounds.
 It multiplies in tiny little droplets and clings to your stovetop, cabinets, backsplash and any other areas close by.
 It's often difficult to remove, especially if you aren't able to clean it right away, so we've compiled a simple how-to for cleaning up the mess with basic items you already have in your kitchen.

 What You Need

-1. Cleaning sticky residue from stove tops and cabinets can be done with vinegar.
-Pour undiluted vinegar into spray bottle and spray onto surface.
-Let sit for several minutes.
-Wipe clean with dishcloth or non-abrasive scrubber.
+Vinegar: Pour undiluted vinegar into an empty spray bottle and apply generously to the greased surface.
+Let sit for 5-10 minutes, then wipe clean with a dishcloth or non-abrasive scrubber.

-3. If all else fails, a surprising fact is that grease removes grease.
-So, a natural vegetable oil on a paper towel can remove a difficult greasy stain on an appliance.
-Follow with one of the methods above for that like-new sparkle.
+Vegetable oil: If all else fails, a surprising grease remover is non other than —grease!
+A natural vegetable oil on a paper towel can remove a really difficult stain.
+Follow up with one of the methods above for that like-new sparkle.

-4. For really difficult cake-on grease on stove burners, there is a phosphate-free version of TSP (trisodium phosphate) called TSP-PF that is a great replacement for the toxic, heavy duty cleaners that we all want to avoid.
+Note: For extremely difficult grease stains, you can use a Phosphate-free TSP (trisodium phosphate).
+It is a good replacement for the toxic, heavy duty cleaners that we all want to avoid.